Santiago Tarazona

-Santiago Tomás Tarazona (born 31 May 1996) is an Argentine field hockey player who plays as a defender or midfielder for GEBA and the Argentine national team.
+Santiago Tomás Tarazona (born 31 May 1996) is an Argentine field hockey player who plays as a defender or midfielder for German Bundesliga club TSV Mannheim and the Argentine national team.

-He represented Argentina at the 2020 Summer Olympics.
+He represented Argentina at the 2020 and 2024 Summer Olympics.

 Club career

 Tarazona started playing hockey at age eight.
 He played for GEBA until the 2020 Olympics when he joined Spanish División de Honor club Real Club de Polo in the summer of 2021.
 After one season, he returned to Argentina to prepare for the 2023 Men's FIH Hockey World Cup.
+He returned to Europe after the 2024 Summer Olympics to play for TSV Mannheim in the German Bundesliga.